 Pat Flynn: How many times would you say that you've been distracted today?
 There was something that you wanted to do or said you were going to do but something got in the way, something interrupted you, and then you were distracted and you haven't gone back to do that thing.
 Or you tried to go back but you weren't in the right mindset and then you had it in your schedule at one time but now it's too late, and you have this other thing on your schedule so you have to put that off until tomorrow?
 Things begin to snowball when we get distracted.

-Today, we're going to be talking with an expert in the space of distraction.
-He just wrote a book called Indistractible: How to Control Your Attention and Choose Your Life (Amazon link).
+Pat Flynn: Today, we're going to be talking with an expert in the space of distraction.
+He just wrote a book called Indistractible: How to Control Your Attention and Choose Your Life.
 I got to say, it doesn't matter where you're at in business or in life, you are getting distracted and it needs to stop.
 It's going to surprise you where the effort to stop this should actually be coming from and where your attention should be.
 It was actually very surprising to me.
 We dive into a lot of yes, tactics and strategies but we talk a lot about why we get distracted and how to avoid that.
-[Full Disclaimer: As an affiliate, I receive compensation if you purchase through this link.]

-It's going to be a beautiful conversation today with the author of Indistractable, Nir Eyal, who was on the show not too long ago to talk about his book, Hooked (Amazon link), which was a beautiful book and a great conversation.
+Pat Flynn: It's going to be a beautiful conversation today with the author of Indistractable, Nir EyaL, who was on the show not too long ago to talk about his book, Hooked, which was a beautiful book and a great conversation.
 A lot of people love that interview, you're going to love this one, too.
 Nir is a great guy.
 He's very funny and we connect quite a bit here on a lot of similar things related to distractions that we both have.
 Nobody's perfect but we can be less distracted and become indistractible today on the Smart Passive Income Podcast.
-[Full Disclaimer: As an affiliate, I receive compensation if you purchase through this link.]

-Announcer: Welcome to the Smart Passive Income Podcast, where it's all about working hard now so you can sit back and reap the benefits later.
-Now your host, one hundred percent of his success is one hundred percent related to his failures, Pat Flynn.
+Speaker 2: Welcome to the Smart Passive Income Podcast where it's all about working hard now so you can sit back and reap the benefits later.
+Now your host, 100% of his success is 100% related to his failures, Pat Flynn.